nasa-gibs/gibs-web-examples/README.md

 Excessive flickering is visible when using Google Chrome.

 There is no straightforward way to restrict the zoom levels.
-GIBS returns 400 errors when over-zoomed for a layer.
+GIBS returns a "Bad Request" response when over-zoomed for a layer.

 See: [http://stackoverflow.com/questions/4327665/restrict-the-min-max-zoom-on-a-bing-map-with-v7-of-the-ajax-control](http://stackoverflow.com/questions/4327665/restrict-the-min-max-zoom-on-a-bing-map-with-v7-of-the-ajax-control)